 \subsection{Analytic properties}

-\begin{prop} On the set of rank $p$ projectors, the mean \eqref{multimean:def} coincides with the Grassman Riemannian mean.
-On the other hand, when the matrices in $\Sy$ all have the same range, \eqref{multimean:def} coincides with the geometric mean induced by the geometric mean $M$ on the common range subspace of dimension $p$.
+\begin{prop} On the set of rank $p$ projectors, the mean \eqref{multimean:def} coincides with the Grassmann Riemannian mean.
+On the other hand, when the matrices in $\Sy$ are all supported by the same subspace, \eqref{multimean:def} coincides with the geometric mean induced by the geometric mean $M$ on the common range subspace of dimension $p$.
 More generally \eqref{multimean:def} coincides with $M$ on the intersection of the ranges. \end{prop}

 \begin{proof}The first two properties are obvious.
 The last one is linked to the special choice of a minimal energy rotation.
 Indeed, on the intersection of the ranges, the rotation of minimal energy is the identity.\end{proof}